sdsc/math-roll/README.md

 will pick these up automatically.
 Otherwise, you'll need to set the MKL_ROOT environment variable to the library location.

-FFTW libraries.
-If there is an fftw modulefile present (the fftw-roll provides this), then the build process will pick these up automatically.
-Otherwise, you'll need to set the FFTWHOME environment variable to the library location.

-HDF5 libraries.
-If there is an hdf5 modulefile present (the hdf5-roll provides this), then the build process will pick these up automatically.
-Otherwise, you'll need to set the HDF5HOME environment variable to the library location.
+GMP libraries.
+If there is an gmp modulefile present (the gnucompiler-roll provides this), then the build process will pick these up automatically.
+Otherwise, you'll need to set the GMPHOME environment variable to the library location.

 cmake.
 If there is an cmake modulefile present (the cmake-roll provides this), then the build process will pick this up automatically.
 Otherwise,